Exploring the Diversity of Known Exoplanets#

 Recreating Another Classic Plot: Period-Radius Diagram#

-Another classic figure shows the period of detected exoplanets against their planet radius.
-In this exercise, we’ll create that figure.
+Another classic figure shows the period of detected exoplanets against planet radius.
+In this exercise, we will create that figure.